5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 • Optional: Froth the milk using a manual milk frother, electric milk frother or by whisking it manually for around a minute until frothy.

-• Pour the matcha tea into your favourite mug, followed by the warmed and frothed milk.
+• Pour the matcha tea into your favourite mug and top with the warmed and/or frothed milk.
 Optional: Garnish with a light sprinkle of matcha powder and sugar.

-• Place the matcha powder in a small dish, then pour the boiling water over the top.
+• Place the matcha powder in a small bowl, then pour the hot water over the top.

-1 tsp matcha powder, 4 tbsp boiling water
+1 tsp matcha green tea powder, 4 tbsp boiling water

-• Using a chasen (bamboo matcha whisk) or regular small whisk, stir quickly in an up and down motion from side to side.
-You’ll see the matcha tea start to froth up, and this is exactly what we want.
+• Using a chasen (bamboo matcha whisk) or regular small whisk, stir quickly in an up and down motion then from side to side.
+The matcha tea will start to froth up and this is exactly what we want.
 Whisk for around 30 seconds – 1 minute until you see no more lumps and an extra green frothy top!

-• Optional: Add your sugar to your liking to the matcha tea and whisk again until dissolved.
+• Optional: Add sugar (if using) to the matcha tea and whisk again until fully dissolved.

 1 tsp sugar